DrCWO/Acourate-for-miniSharc-from-miniDSP-Ltd/README.md

 miniSharc nicely corrects phase errors in the frequency region above 300Hz so time delays of the tweeter crossover are well compensated.

+**This means that with this script the** [miniSharc Kit](https://www.minidsp.com/products/minidspkits/minisharc-kit) **can be used as a low budget high quality room correction system running at 96kHz!**

 The example and the provided documentation in the *doc* folder are for a passive speaker setup only.
 The script also can provide corrections for active two-way systems with even better phase correction in the lower frequency range but for